galenhuntington/hpre/README.md

 ##  Installation and use

-`hpre` can be installed by running `cabal install` from its directory.
+`hpre` can be installed by running `cabal install` or `stack install` from its directory.
 Alternatively, you can build the binary directly:

 ```bash
 ghc --make -O hpre.hs